haskell-distributed/distributed-process-monad-control/README.md

-### distributed-process
+### distributed-process-monad-control

+Orphan instances for MonadBase and MonadBaseControl.

 This repository is part of Cloud Haskell.

-See http://haskell-distributed.github.com for documentation, user guides, tutorials and assistance.
+See http://haskell-distributed.github.io for documentation, user guides, tutorials and assistance.

 ### Getting Help / Raising Issues